-It is especially important to speak with an attorney if you are a juvenile or you are the parent of a juvenile charged with a crime.
+It is especially important to speak with an attorney if you are a juvenile or are the parent of a juvenile charged with a crime.
 A juvenile may be charged with the same crimes as adults.
-The distinction that is critical for a juvenile is whether they will be charged as adults, and thus face adult consequences, or whether they will be charged as juveniles and face juvenile consequences.
-The consequences of being charged and convicted as an adult mean longer jail time, tougher sentences, fewer options for diversion and a public criminal record.
+The distinction that is critical for a juvenile is whether they will be charged as adults and thus face adult consequences or whether they will be charged as juveniles and face juvenile consequences.
+The consequences of being charged and convicted as an adult mean longer jail time, tougher sentences, fewer options for diversion, and a public criminal record.

 The factors involved in whether to certify a defendant as an adult include:

 - The severity of the crime alleged to have been committed

 - The age of the juvenile and proximity to 18

 Of course, the more serious the charge a juvenile is facing and the closer they are to 18, the higher the risks.